cbarkr/blog/content/ctf/picoCTF/practice/Mini RSA.md

 ![[miniRSA#Background]]

-But this plaintext has been padded - didn't I say the attack only applies to unpadded RSA?
+But this plaintext has been padded!
+It's not quite textbook RSA!
+Therefore this shouldn't work!

-This is true for the most part, with the caveat of simple padding schemes (e.g. for $m$ slightly wider than $n^{\frac{1}{e}}$[^so]).
-Under such a padding scheme, we may enumerate different amounts of padding until we find the correct amount.
+This, however, is a simple padding scheme, so the same principles should apply given $m$ is only slightly wider than $n^{\frac{1}{e}}$[^so].
+We may enumerate different amounts of padding until we find the correct amount.
 ## Script
 ```python
 from gmpy2 import iroot